arnisoph/saltstack-opennebula-formula/README.rst

 ====

 * get ceph-formula working with this formula :) (prepare storage automatically)
+* register new storage automatically
-* register new frontend automatically
+* register new frontends automatically
 * register new nodes automatically

 Instructions